How To Prepare For Google’s Mobile-First Index

 Talking about speed, making use of the Google’s AMP project is a nice way to book a spot at the top of search results in the form of carousels.
 See that lightning bolt on the bottom left corner of the carousels, that denotes that the pages are AMP.

-AMP are light HTML pages that take advantage of various technical approaches to prioritize speed and deliver a quicker experience to users by instantly loading content.
+AMP is light HTML pages that take advantage of various technical approaches to prioritize speed and deliver a quicker experience to users by instantly loading content.

 If all your desktop website pages are built with AMP HTML, you won’t need to have a separate mobile website to cater to your mobile visitors.